 R.I.
 Gen. Laws § 44-48.2-5(a)(10) requires the Office of Revenue Analysis to offer recommendations "as to whether the effectiveness of the tax incentive could be determined more definitively if the general assembly were to clarify or modify the tax incentive's goals and intended purpose."
-Such analysis is not possible with respect to the "Exemption from Tax for Writers, Composers and Artists" because no statutory goals exist.
+Such analysis is not possible with respect to the artist modification, because no statutory goals exist.

 The success of a tax incentive program is usually related to how much of its goals and objectives was achieved.
-In this context, the lack of statutory goals makes it very difficult to evaluate the "Exemption from Tax for Writers, Composers and Artists" given that the behavior the program is trying to incentivize is not defined under the program's governing statute.
+In this context, the lack of statutory goals makes it very difficult to evaluate the artist modification given that the behavior the program is trying to incentivize is not defined under the program's governing statute.

-Confidentiality concerns prevented the disclosure of certain metrics required by R.I.
-Gen. Laws § 44-48.2.
+Confidentiality concerns prevented the disclosure of certain metrics as required by law.
 Defining statutory goals could also inform what if any statutory data reporting requirements for the modification beneficiaries could be implemented to improve transparency and accountability.